senisioi/rolegal/README.md

 ### Building floret Embedding for Romanian Legal Documents
 The training uses continuous bag of words  with subwords ranging between 4 and 5 characters, 2 hashes per entry, and a compact table of 100K entries.
 The configuration for training embeddings is defined in project.yml.
 Before proceeding with the training, floret must be compiled and installed on the machine where training will take place.

-To train embeddings from scratch, one has to be in the directory of the project, have floret and spacy and then run the following command:
+To train embeddings from scratch, one has to be in the directory of the project, have floret and spaCy and then run the following command:
 ```bash
 python -m spacy project run either-train-embeddings
 ```